theopensourcer1/theopensourcer1/README.md

 - 💞️ I’m looking to collaborate on everything
 - 📫 How to reach me <raise an issue on theopensourcer1 repo> leave there your contacts and then I'll reachout.
 - 😄 Pronouns: he/his/him
-- ⚡ Fun fact: I have another account with is famous by the way 😄 if you want it, <raise an issue on theopensourcer1 repo> I'll give you the link to it.
+- ⚡ Fun fact: I have another account with many helpful projects 😄 if you want it, <raise an issue on theopensourcer1 repo> I'll give you the link to it.

 <!---
 theopensourcer1/theopensourcer1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.